- Home

 How can you get a home loan on a low income?

-Most lenders will likely consider your income first while reviewing your home loan application.
-Most lenders don’t limit what they consider income to just your wages and salaries for home loan applications.
+Lenders often consider your income first while reviewing your home loan application.
+However, many lenders don’t limit what they consider income to just your wages and salaries for home loan applications.
 They also consider other regular payments that you receive, including Centrelink allowances, government payments and even child support.

 This is why, if you have a low-paying job, you could improve the chances of getting home loan approval by having a dual-income when applying for a home loan.
 For example, paid employment and government assistance.